 5. Plakapong Tod Yum Mamuang (Deep-fried Sea Bass with Green Mango Salad)

 This next dish is one you likely won’t find at your local Thai restaurant back home.
 It would be a shame to leave Thailand without trying fried fish of some variation.
 I enjoyed seafood often and this is the one I really liked!

 The fish is fried to perfection, crispy and flaky, and not too oily.
 Dress it with a sour green mango salad and you’ve got a sublime combination!

 6. Khao Mok Gai (Thai Chicken Biryani)

 Topped with crispy fried shallots and served with nam jim, a beautiful minty green dipping sauce, and fresh cucumbers.
-Furthermore, this dish is a nice change up in taste from the brighter Thai dishes.
+Furthermore, this dish is a nice change in taste from the lighter brighter Thai dishes.

-7. Khao Moo Daeng Moo Krob (Red BBQ Pork and Crispy Pork over Rice)
+7. Khao Moo Daeng Moo Krob (Red BBQ Pork and Crispy Pork Over Rice)

 8. Hoy Tod (Oyster or Mussels Omelette)

-We like this with nam pla prik also to give it a bit more salt and spice.
+I like this with nam pla prik also to give it a bit more salt and spice.
 Another special mix of textures alternating between chewy, gooey, and crispy.
 Aroi mak mak!